 Subpicture ID mapping rewriting

 The subpicture sub-bitstream extraction is based on subpicture index instead of subpicture ID, the subpicture ID mapping to the 0-th subpicture in inBitstream may not be equal to the subpicture ID of the extracted subpicture.
-The subpicture IDs, when present in inBitstream, of those subpictures not being extracted shall be removed in all the referenced SPS and PPS NAL units in outBitstream as follows.
+The subpicture IDs, when present in inBitstream, of those subpictures not being extracted shall be removed in all the referenced PPS NAL units in outBitstream as follows.

-Remove the syntax elements sps_subpic_id[ j ] in all the referenced SPS NAL units and for each j that is not equal to subpicIdx.

 Remove the syntax elements pps_subpic_id[ j ] in all the referenced PPS NAL units and for each j that is not equal to subpicIdx.

 SPS VB rewriting